cran/bmgarch/README.md

 We can add predictors for the constant variance term, c or C, in the MGARCH model with the option `xC =` The predictors need to be of the same dimension as the time-series object.
-For example, with three time-series of lenght 100, the predictor needs to be entered as a 100 by 3 matrix as well.
+For example, with three time-series of length 100, the predictor needs to be entered as a 100 by 3 matrix as well.

-As an example, we will add `nissan` as the predictor for C in a bivariate MGARCH:
+To illustrate, we will add `nissan` as the predictor for C in a bivariate MGARCH:

     # Fit CCC(1, 1) with constant on the mean structure.